lucia-auth/lucia/documentation/content/guidebook/account-linking-oauth/index.md

 ---
-title: "Account linking"
+title: "Account linking with OAuth"
-description: "Learn how to link multiple authentication methods to a single user"
+description: "Learn how to link multiple providers to a single user"
 ---

-When providing more than one sign in options, you may want to link multiple methods to a single user.
+When providing more than one ways to sign in, you may want to link multiple providers to a single user.
 This allows the user to sign in with any of the provided options and be logged in as the same application user.
-One way of achieving this is to automatically link social accounts with the same email.
+One way of achieving this is to automatically link accounts with the same email.

 > (red) **Make sure your OAuth provider has verified the user's email.**